neilkdave/Capstone/README.md

 Clone this repository to your processing sketchbook location (File --> Preferences --> Sketchbook Location)

-Clone the leap motion processing library  (https://github.com/nok/leap-motion-processing) to your sketchbook location's libraries folder
+Clone the [Leap Motion Processing Library](https://github.com/nok/leap-motion-processing) to your sketchbook location's libraries folder

-Create a symbolic link from the cloned leap motion processing library to a directory in the same folder called "LeapMotionForProcessing"
+Create a symbolic link from "leap-motion-processing" to "LeapMotionForProcessing"

 Windows Symbolic Link Command:
 ```